Welcome Note by the Director

-On behalf of the Board of the University of Ibadan Centre for Sustainable development, I welcome all staff and students to the 2015/2016 Session.
-The Centre for Sustainable Development (CESDEV) was established by the University of Ibadan through Senate paper 5386 in May 2010 as a demonstration of the University’s commitment to Sustainable Development.
+Welcome to the homepage of the University of Ibadan Centre for Sustainable development (CESDEV).
+The Centre was established by the University of Ibadan as a demonstration of the University’s commitment to Sustainable Development.
 It was based on the need to provide intellectual platform for identification of issues germane to sustainable development, critically analyse them, and provide leadership in finding enduring solutions that will enhance sustainable development.
 Sustainable development is often viewed as that which meets the needs of the present without compromising the ability of future generations to meet their own needs.
 This makes sustainable development as an aspiration that is global and as an on-going process, academic community should provide leadership in research and advocacy of its implications.
 A growing number of policymakers and development practitioners also share in these aspirations.

 The Centre for Sustainable Development (CESDEV) thus became a Teaching and Research Centre with a mandate in multi- and inter-disciplinary approach to Sustainability issues affecting not just our continent but the whole universe.
 The Centre is designed to be a Teaching, Research and Development unit in the University.
 Presently, CESDEV has the following academic and outreach programmes:

 - Development Practice Programme (DPP)

 - Sustainable Integrated Rural Development in Africa Programme (SIRDA)

 - Environmental Protection and Natural Resources Programme (EPNARP)